Fiber product homotopy method for multiparameter eigenvalue problems: Conditioning of the fiber product MEP and standard MEP

+We next show that the same Matheiu problem formulated as a fiber product MEP \eqref{eq:equivMEP} and a standard MEP \eqref{eq:mep1} can have vastly different condition numbers. \begin{example}[Conditioning of Mathieu problem] We generate an instance of the Mathieu problem in Seciton~\ref{sec:mathieu} with $n_1=18$ and $n_2=38$.
+In Figure~\ref{kappa_Mathieu}, we plot the fiber product multiparameter eigenvalue problem condition number $\kappa_\FP(\Lam_1,\Lam_2,H_1,H_2) = \kappa_\mathcal{Z}(\mathbb{M}_1 ,\zv)$ and the standard multiparameter eigenvalue problem condition number $\kappa(\Lam,H_1,H_2)$, against $\Lam_1$ and $\Lam$ respectively in increasing norms.

-\begin{example}[Conditioning of Mathieu problem II] We revisit the Mathieu problem in Example~\ref{eg:cond1} but this time we formulate it as a standard two-parameter eigenvalue problem \eqref{eq:mep1}.
-We record its condition number $\kappa(\Lam,H_1,H_2)$, plotted against $\Lam$ in increasing norm, in Figure~\ref{Condition_Coefficient}.
-The difference with Example~\ref{eg:cond1} is striking --- we emphasize that the vertical axis in Figure~\ref{Condition_Coefficient} is in \emph{log scale}, i.e., the condition numbers are all larger than $10^5$ and those near the right end of the plot corresponding to the largest eigenvalues are as large as $10^{15}$.
+The difference is striking --- we emphasize that the vertical axis of the figure is in $\log_{10}$-scale.
+The values of $\kappa_\FP(\Lam_1,\Lam_2,H_1,H_2) $ are all close to $1$ and certainly less than $10$.
+So small perturbations of the projective linear space $\mathbb{M}_1$ yield small changes in the points of intersection of $\mathcal{Z}$ with $\mathbb{M}_1$, which correspond to the eigenvalues we seek.
+On the other hand, the values of $\kappa(\Lam,H_1,H_2)$ are vastly larger, with a majority exceeding $10^5$ and those near the right end of the plot corresponding to the largest eigenvalues are as large as $10^{9}$.